-- Fundamental duties are applicable only to citizens and not to the aliens.
+- Fundamental duties apply only to citizens and not to aliens.

 - India borrowed the concept of Fundamental Duties from the USSR.

-- It is suggested that a few more Fundamental Duties, namely, duty to vote in an election, duty to pay taxes and duty to resist injustice may be added in due course to article 51A in Part IVA of the Constitution.
+- It is suggested that a few more Fundamental Duties, namely, the duty to vote in an election, the duty to pay taxes, and the duty to resist injustice may be added in due course to article 51A in Part IVA of the Constitution.
 (NATIONAL COMMISSION TO REVIEW THE WORKING OF THE CONSTITUTION: A Consultation Paper on EFFECTUATION OF FUNDAMENTAL DUTIES OF CITIZENS).

-- A number of judicial decisions are available towards the enforcement of certain clauses under Article 51A.
+- Several judicial decisions are available for the enforcement of certain clauses under Article 51A.

-- Comprehensive legislation is needed for clauses (a), (c), (e), (g) and (i).
-The remaining 5 clauses, which are exhortation of basic human values, have to be developed amongst citizens through the education system by creating proper and graded curricular input from primary level of education to the higher and professional levels.
+- Comprehensive legislation is needed for clauses (a), (c), (e), (g), and (i).
+The remaining 5 clauses, which are exhortations of basic human values, have to be developed amongst citizens through the education system by creating proper and graded curricular input from the primary level of education to the higher and professional levels.

-- In order to ensure that no disrespect is shown to the National Flag, Constitution of India and the National anthem, the Prevention of Insults to National Honour Act, 1971 was enacted.
+- To ensure that no disrespect is shown to the National Flag, the Constitution of India, and the National anthem, the Prevention of Insults to National Honour Act, of 1971 was enacted.

 - The Emblems and Names (Prevention of Improper Use) Act 1950 was enacted soon after independence, inter alia, to prevent improper use of the National Flag and the National Anthem.

-- In order to ensure that the correct usage regarding the display of the National Flag is well understood, the instructions issued from time to time on the subject have been embodied in Flag Code of India, which has been made available to all the State Governments, and Union territory Administration (UTs).
+- To ensure that the correct usage regarding the display of the National Flag is well understood, the instructions issued from time to time on the subject have been embodied in the Flag Code of India, which has been made available to all the State Governments, and Union territory Administration (UT).

-- There are a number of provisions in the existing criminal laws to ensure that the activities which encourage enmity between different groups of people on grounds of religion, race, place of birth, residence, language, etc. are adequately punished.
-Writings, speeches, gestures, activities, exercise, drills, etc. aimed at creating a feeling of insecurity or ill-will among the members of other communities, etc. have been prohibited under Section 153A of the Indian Penal Code (IPC).
+- There are several provisions in the existing criminal laws to ensure that the activities which encourage enmity between different groups of people on grounds of religion, race, place of birth, residence, language, etc. are adequately punished.
+Writings, speeches, gestures, activities, exercises, drills, etc. aimed at creating a feeling of insecurity or ill-will among the members of other communities, etc. have been prohibited under Section 153A of the Indian Penal Code (IPC).

-- Imputations and assertions prejudicial to the national integration constitute a punishable offence under Section 153 B of the IPC.
+- Imputations and assertions that are prejudicial to national integration constitute a punishable offense under Section 153 B of the IPC.

-- Offences related to religion are covered in Sections 295-298 of the IPC (Chapter XV).
+- Offenses related to religion are covered in Sections 295-298 of the IPC (Chapter XV).